dsnoeijer/angular/aio/content/guide/upgrade.md

 <div class="alert is-helpful">

 **NOTE**: <br />
-You do not add a `bootstrap` declaration to the `@NgModule` decorator, since AngularJS will own the root template of the application.
+You do not add a `bootstrap` declaration to the `@NgModule` decorator, since AngularJS owns the root template of the application.

 </div>